bigsk1/podcast-ai/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## In Progress

+1. Getting audio clips longer
+2. Audio covers more of the transcript and youtube conversation
+3. Adding Openai
+4. Adding ollama